ThomasVuNguyen/jobby/README.md

-# jobby
+# Jobby

-An Gemini-powered trainer for your job search
+An AI-powered job search trainer by Gemini.